 Bonneville Power Administration (Resource Program)

 BPA in their 2013 Resource Program anticipate a shortage of balancing reserves.
 The Resource Program references the White Book Federal System Needs Assessment for this result.
-The needs assessment points to hydro modeling through HydSim and HOSS for the supply of balancing reserves and uses a forecast for the demand.
+For the 2012 Needs Assessment, BPA modeled a FCRPS reserve limit of 900 MW incremental and 1,100 MW decremental and used the delta between those and the forecast requirement to calculate the need.

 Clark County PUD